"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 C Senthil Kumar.
 Effect of land plyometric and sand plyometric training on selected physical and physiological variables among hockey players.
-International Journal of Physical Education, Sports and Health.
-2016; 3(3): 540-544.
+Int J Phys Educ Sports Health 2016;3(3):540-544.